debuggerpls/touchgfx-basics/README.md

 * remove queue.h include. add semphr.h include.
 * declare updateSem as extern semaphore handle.
 * edit tick(). remove queue code. update counter when semaphore can be taken.
 Take in non-blocking way!

+## 4. Update text from otside of main.cpp (add new files)
+This part will move the updateTask to seperate .c/.h files.
+Makefile will be editted to compile and include new files.

+#### 'projectPath'/updateTextFiles/updateTask.h
+* create new folder in project path(highest path).
+Name it updateTextFiles.
+Create updateTask.h header file.
+Declare updateTask() so it can be used later in main.cpp.

+#### 'projectPath'/updateTextFiles/updateTask.c
+* include updateTask.h
+* include FreeRTOS.h, task.h and semphr.h
+* move the definition of updateSem and updateTask() to this file.

+#### main.cpp
+* remove semphr.h include
+* include updateTask.h as extern "C"
+* (done in previous step) move updateSem and updateTask() to updateTask.c file.

+#### target/gcc/Makefile
+* include_paths : updateTextFiles (add it, line 260)
+* c_source_files : updateTextFiles/updateTask.c (add it, line 263)